© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Banc Gorddwr, round barrow on S side of is a scheduled monument protected by Cadw under reference RD251.
 View the official record →

-Banc Gorddwr is a round barrow situated on the south side of the Gorddwr valley in Radnorshire, Wales, and represents a significant funerary monument of the Bronze Age period.
+Banc Gorddwr is a round barrow situated on the south side of Radnorshire in Wales, dating to the Bronze Age and forming part of the region's significant prehistoric funerary landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD251.

 Banc Gorddwr, round barrow on S side of dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Banc Gorddwr, round barrow on S side of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD251.